 The Americans with Disabilities Act (ADA) requires all companies to provide what they consider “reasonable accommodations” to accommodate workers with disabilities to do their jobs.
 Any such accommodations should be clearly stated in your handbook.
-Also make sure to include any lactation accommodations your company makes for nursing mothers.
+Also, make sure to include any lactation accommodations your company makes for nursing mothers.

 Here is where you can establish your company’s rules about drug and alcohol use, social media usage, etc. Be careful when drafting your company’s dress code, though.
 Banning facial hair and headwear outright may unintentionally offend employees who have religious or medical reasons for not shaving and/or wearing a headdress.
-Also, unless it is absolutely necessary to your business (and you can prove it), always refrain from requiring female employees to wear skirts, jewelry or makeup.
+Also, unless it is absolutely necessary to your business (and you can prove it), always refrain from requiring female employees to wear skirts, jewelry, or makeup.

 It is always a good idea to have each employee sign a document in which they acknowledge that they were provided with your employee handbook.
 Being able to produce this document when necessary will protect you in the event that an employee takes legal action, arguing that they were terminated or otherwise disciplined for violating a company policy they were unaware of.

-If your company handles highly-sensitive customer data, it is important to convey to your employees their responsibilities when handling said data.
+If your company handles highly sensitive customer data, it is important to convey to your employees their responsibilities when handling said data.
 Supplement this by having each employee sign a confidentiality waiver, but do not include the document itself in the employee handbook.

 Policies that prevent employees from discussing their wages violate federal law.
 Section 7 (C)(d) of the National Labor Relations Act (NLRA) contains a provision that gives all employees – whether unionized or not – the right to discuss "wages, hours, and other terms and conditions of employment" with their fellow employees.
-The National Labor Relations Board (NLRB) has taken the position for decades now that pay and benefits are term and conditions of employment, therefore any attempt to stifle employee discussion is a violation of federal law.
+The National Labor Relations Board (NLRB) has taken the position for decades now that pay and benefits are terms and conditions of employment, therefore any attempt to stifle employee discussion is a violation of federal law.
 Courts have uniformly supported this position.

 The Affordable Care Act (“ACA”, commonly referred to as “Obamacare,”) prohibits waiting periods longer than 90 days.
 So, most employers find it simpler to adopt a 90-day introductory period for new employees before they gain access to certain benefits offered by the company.
 Extensive introductory periods have also shown to erode the employment-at-will relationship.

 While we’re on the subject, it has been found that the term “Introductory Period” is vastly preferred over the term “Probationary Period” when referring to the beginning of a new employee’s tenure.
 “Probationary” has a negative connotation.
 It sounds punitive; as if the new employee is not to be trusted until they have been employed at the company for a certain amount of time.
-It’s not exactly the kind of first impression you want to make.
+It’s not exactly the kind of the first impression you want to make.
 More importantly, though, the word “probationary” implies that an employee is entitled to greater rights once they complete their introductory period.

 Though it is always wise to regularly update the content of your employee handbook, keeping it updated with specific plan information every time plans and policies change will end up devouring your time and resources.
 Instead, it is recommended that you only outline that benefits are available to certain employees under certain conditions, and create a separate packet for specific information.
 Most carriers have these readily available anyway.